Subash/Prepros/docs/contents/live-refresh.md

 You have to [install](installing.html) browser extension for the live refresh to work with custom server.

-If you open file directly in the browser from file system ~~~ the live refresh won't work ~~~ (It works from version 2.0 with browser extension).
+If you open file directly in the browser from file system ~~live refresh won't work~~ (It works from version 2.0 with browser extension).
 You have to click on the `globe` icon on the project toolbar to open live url with built in http server.
 You can also hit `CTRL+L` to open the live url of the selected project.

 ![Click to open Live url](img/live-refresh/open-live-url.jpg)